emberjs/website/source/blog/2016-05-19-introducing-subteams.md

 I'm very happy to share with you our plan to scale Ember's day-to-day decision-making and coordination—something we're calling Subteams.
-We mentioned some of this in this year's EmberConf keynote, but wanted to expand on the specific details.
+We mentioned some of this in this year's EmberConf keynote, and wanted to expand on the specific details.

 Ember.js was once just a view layer for rendering templates in the